dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Low gas withdrawals.md

 `squeeze( changeId, filter? )`
 `claim( filter )` to withdraw all assets that have been squeezed out of the funded changes make claim use a counter that cycles thru the Set, and so restarting it doesn't go thru the failed ones first.
+`burn( filter? )` only those things matched by the filter will be burned.
+No filter is burn them all.
+Safe bx only you can change the exits balance by calling squeeze, so cannot accidentally burn value.

 filters
 ```solidity